 Thoughts on Florence

-We now had the next two days to spend in Pisa thanks to Easy jet and our cancelled flight due to the strike.
+Due to the strike we now had the next two days to spend in Pisa thanks to Easy jet.
 Including a day trip to the Town of Lucca which was in our original plan to visit from Florence.

 Have you been to Florence?
 I hope the weather was better for you What did you get up to there?
 How much did we miss?